strata-org/jverify/docs/guide/src/uncaught_exceptions.md

 }
 ```

-In the section [Nullable](nullable.md), we'll look at how JVerify prevents NullReferenceExceptions.
+In the section [Nullable](nullable.md), we'll look at how JVerify prevents `NullReferenceException`s.
 In the following section, [Loop Invariants](loop_invariants.md), we instruct JVerify so it can help find fix the bug in the above binary search program.